ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## Part 1: Segment users

+### Determine what policies are needed

+### Make a list of segments to define

+### Identify which attributes to use

-When you segment users in your organization, consider using an attribute in Azure Active Directory.
+Before you segment users in your organization, determine which attributes you'll use.
+We recommend using an attribute in Azure Active Directory.
 For example, you might use the Department attribute, assuming no single employee is assigned to more than one department.
 To see a list of supported attributes, refer to [Attributes for information barrier policies (Preview)](information-barriers-attributes.md).

+### Define segments in terms of policy filters

 > [!IMPORTANT]
 > **Make sure that your segments do not overlap**.
 Each user in your organization should belong to one (and only one) segment.
 No user should belong to two or more segments.